langchain-ai/langgraph/docs/docs/tutorials/index.md

 ## AgentExecutor

+Learn to build a simple agent in LangGraph.

 - [Base](agent_executor/base.ipynb): Learn to build a LangGraph agent "from scratch"
 - [High-Level](agent_executor/high-level.ipynb): Learn to use the `create_agent_executor`

 ## Chat Agent Executor

+Learn to build a simple chat agent executor, which is a basic graph with an agentic loop that also supports dialog with a user.

 - [Base](chat_agent_executor_with_function_calling/base.ipynb): Build a chat agent executor with function calling
 - [High-Level](chat_agent_executor_with_function_calling/high-level.ipynb): Using the high-level chat agent executor API
 - [High-Level Tools](chat_agent_executor_with_function_calling/high-level-tools.ipynb): Integrating tools into the high-level chat agent executor

 ## Use cases

+Learn from example implementations of graphs designed for specific scenarios and that implement common design patterns.

 #### Chatbots